Custom Insoles vs Off-the-Shelf Insoles: What's the Real Difference?

 Signs You Need to Upgrade to Custom

-If you are unsure where your situation sits on that spectrum, the most valuable step you can take is a proper assessment before spending more money on products that may not be right for you.
+If you're unsure where your situation sits on that spectrum, the most useful next step is a proper assessment before spending more on products that might not be right for you.
+Take a look at how it's worked out for patients we've treated, or speak to our podiatry team for an assessment before you buy.